korzhenevski/korzhenevski/README.md

 Built real-time platforms in Erlang and Ruby.
 Dev/prod parity with Vagrant: four years before Docker existed.

 ### 2008–2010 — APIs, CDNs & Schema Dynamics
-Worked with an elite team of engineers to develop a dynamic-schema API (conceptually similar to what later became GraphQL) for a VoD platform, and built a 10 Gbps video CDN — an extreme scale for the time.
+Worked with a talented team of engineers to develop a dynamic-schema API (conceptually similar to what later became GraphQL) for a VoD platform, and to build a 10 Gbps video CDN: extreme scale for the time.

+### 2007 — Early Start
+At 14, I left formal schooling to work full-time as a software engineer: thanks to an exceptional team who trusted me, supported my growth, and gave me the opportunity to start my career years ahead of schedule.